-LEAs identified with extremely high risk or the LEAs with the top 10 highest risk assessment scores, are required to participate in intensive monitoring activities, regardless of when they last participated in cyclical, targeted, or other monitoring activities.
+LEAs identified with extremely high risk or the LEAs with the top 10 highest risk assessment scores, are required to participate in intensive monitoring activities, regardless of when they last participated in cyclical or other risk-based monitoring.
 While MDE does not make risk assessment scores publicly available, MDE OSE sends each LEA identified for intensive risk-based monitoring its final risk score.